 There are more and more termite barrier types coming onto the market.
 So which one is the right fit for your home?

-Termite Barrier Types can really be categorised in three main types of termite protection.
+Termite Barrier Types.
+Termite barriers are categorised in four main types of termite protection.

 - Chemical Barrier